More Genre Coffin Nails

 By the time I was designing quests like The Cairn Stones in Diablo II, I was very aware of the issue.
 It’s for this reason I used the procedural generation already used to generate dungeons, and many other elements.
 In the Cairn Stones quest, the order of both on the scroll and the stones are randomized.
 This means the solution to your stones won’t necessarily be the same as another player’s and a walkthrough will do you no good.

+But even the good version of this fix didn’t touch the deeper problem.
 I felt actual puzzle gameplay was outside what made sense for Diablo II, so Cairn Stones was really just lock-and-key—get the scroll, have it translated, and use it on the stones.
 Even still, a player could just keep clicking the stones and hit on the solution fairly easily.
+Randomizing the solution was a tactical fix for a structural vulnerability.
+The genre didn’t need unpredictable answers.
+It needed better questions.

-I did have to face actual puzzle gameplay in the internet age when I joined the strike team for WarCraft Adventures: Lord of the Clans (WCA).
+I had to face that structural problem head-on when I joined the strike team for WarCraft Adventures: Lord of the Clans (WCA).

 In Blizzard’s parlance of the time, a strike team was a group from one studio tapped to look at another’s first playable, give feedback, and make recommendations.
 I did this for StarCraft, then joined the team to continue in this role right up to its successful launch.
 WCA was less fortunate.